Apply to a Graduate ProgramApplication Requirements/Deadlines

 four-year United States undergraduate (Bachelor's) degree.

-You will need to provide email addresses for recommendations from three (3) individuals who are familiar with the work in your portfolio and can comment on your qualifications for advanced study.
+You will need to provide email addresses for recommendations from two (2) individuals who are familiar with the work in your portfolio and can comment on your qualifications for advanced study.
 At least one referee should be from a teacher with whom you have studied.

 All portfolios need to be subitted online through slideroom.